microsoft/playwright/docs/src/browsers.md

 });
 ```

-Playwright Test will run all projects by default.
+Playwright will run all projects by default.

 ```bash
 npx playwright test